notsanjaykapoor/notme-python/readme.md

 rpk topic create crypto --brokers=redpanda-dev:9092
 ```

-Run the server and then the client:
+Run the server and then the client in 2 separate terminals:

 ```
 ./tty/crypto-server --app crypto